ceoche/soapui-raml-plugin/README.md

 - Allows you to import RAML files into SoapUI for testing your REST APIs
 - Allows you to generate a REST Mock Service for a RAML file being imported
-- Allows you to udpate an existing REST Service in SoapUI from a RAML file
+- Allows you to update an existing REST Service in SoapUI from a RAML file
 - Allows you to generate a RAML file for any REST API defined in SoapUI
 - Allows you to browse the ApiHub directory for APIs with either RAML or Swagger definitions (Swagger requires the [soapui-swagger-plugin](https://github.com/olensmar/soapui-swagger-plugin) to be installed also)